mtrevi/Kaggle_2015_ECML-PKDD/README.md

 <!--  -->
 ## How did I Tackle the Problem
+I am going to try to explain in a simple manner how did I face the challenge, trying to make all the steps understandable.

 ### The Framework Explained in Few Words..
+1.

 ###### Why I didn't use a well known ML approach?